cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 - What kind of work makes you lose track of time?
 - What question would you have wanted me to ask?
 - Why are you here today?

-1. If I were to complement you with another team mate, what personality traits or skillset would be complementary to yours?
+- If I were to complement you with another team mate, what personality traits or skillset would be complementary to yours?
 (A non-obvious way of asking, what are your weaknesses).

-2. Which constructive feedback have you received more than once?
+- Which constructive feedback have you received more than once?
 Did you incorporate change with regard to it or not?
 Why?
 (Answer so much more than this specific question)

-3. Tell me about a mistake you made and how it affected the broader organization or your team?
+- Tell me about a mistake you made and how it affected the broader organization or your team?
 (Same with this one, especially if the person blames circumstances/team and can't take responsibility for own mistakes)

-Other than that, digging into "how do you know that?" "how did you measure that?" "what was the outcome?" gives me a sense of if a person understands the bigger picture of actions or sees themselves as a "coder" alone.
+- Other than that, digging into "how do you know that?" "how did you measure that?" "what was the outcome?" gives me a sense of if a person understands the bigger picture of actions or sees themselves as a "coder" alone.

-Pick an area you know really well.
+- Pick an area you know really well.
 Take 5 minutes to prepare and then teach me everything I should know about it.

-Whats important in your life?
+- Whats important in your life?
 Why?

-What does resilience look like for you?
+- What does resilience look like for you?

-what is the worst question I could ask you and why
+- What is the worst question I could ask you and why

 "Could you walk me through your most important life and career choices, that made you end up here - and why you took them?" -> A good answer here could signal high intentionality, self-reflection, and personal drive.
 This also indicates if the person can handle life challenges and changes (e.g. kids, sickness, job loss, etc.)